kubernetes/enhancements/keps/sig-scheduling/20190926-default-even-pod-spreading.md

 #### Story 1

-As a cluster operator, I want to set default spreading rules for workloads in the cluster.
+As a cluster operator, I want to set default spreading constraints for workloads in the cluster.
 Currently, `SelectorSpreadPriority` provides a canned priority that spreads across nodes and zones (`failure-domain.beta.kubernetes.io/zone`).
 However, the nodes in my cluster have custom topology keys (for physical host, rack, etc.).